coilysiren/blog/posts/countdowntoliftoff.md

 The above title is a quote from me of a few months ago, while I was still presently homeless in a shelter with no money.
 I'm usually a very humble person but I break that rule whenever it comes to using quotes from a very difficult time in my life.
 Also it'll help take some of the edge off of what you may or may not be about to read.

-Content warning: my life is nontrivially intense.
+Content warning: my life is non-trivially intense.
 But I'm going to keep it short and try to skip over details whenever possible.
-Sexual and physical assualt mentions ahead.
+Sexual and physical assault mentions ahead.

 #### [[ 4 ]]

 I AM BORN!
 I AM BROUGHT INTO THIS WORLD, VIA MY WONDERFUL MOTHER, KAREN CAMPBELL.
 Yea, life is given to me.
 I'm sure it was messy and wet ordeal.
-It was also the appparently just a little bit early, and the first of 6 (3 brothers via my mom, 2 sisters via my dad, all younger).
+It was also the apparently just a little bit early, and the first of 6 (3 brothers via my mom, 2 sisters via my dad, all younger).
 So I'm born, and then...

 ???